-As we get older, we come to realize we’re just going to experience things such as gray hair and wrinkles, but should vertigo be added to the list of things that just naturally occur with old age?
+Vertigo and aging go hand in hand, at least that’s what some people believe.
+As we get older, we come to realize we’re just going to experience things such as gray hair and wrinkles.
+Is vertigo part of the list of things that just naturally occur with old age?
 According to a recent study, vestibular function begins to decline dramatically starting at age 40.
-Is there anything that can be done?
+Is there any solution to it?

 Why Vertigo Risks Increase After 40